ccollie/valkey-rfc/TimeSeries.md

 ### TimeSeries Indexing Scheme
 The ART is used to index time series based on their labels.
-For each unique combination of label and value, we create a key by concatenating the label and value strings. e.g. "region=us-west-2".
+For each unique combination of label and value, we create a key by concatenating the label and value strings.
+E.g. "region=us-west-2".
 This key is used to manage a 64bit roaring bitmap that contains the ids of all time series that have that label-value pair.
-To retrieve ids for a given list of label-value pair, we look up the keys in the ART and perform an intersection.
+To retrieve ids for a given list of label-value pairs, we look up the keys in the ART and perform an intersection.
+The ART natively supports range queries, so we can efficiently find keys with a given prefix.
+For example, we can search on the prefix "region=" to find all time series with a label "region".

-We also maintain a mapping from id to valkey key to retrieve the time series after querying.
+We also maintain a mapping from id to a valkey key to retrieve the time series after querying.

 ### TimeSeries Filter Enhancements
-We support an extension to the RedisTimeseries filter syntax to support regex based filtering using the operators `=~` and `!~`.
+We support an extension to the RedisTimeseries filter syntax to support regex-based filtering using the operators `=~` and `!~`.
 For example:

 * `TS.QUERYINDEX region=~us-west.*` will return all time series that have a label `region` with a value that starts with `us-west`.